The Visa

 The Albanian Librarian

-A Football Match... an International Incident... an Irregular Romance
+A Football Match... an International Incident... an Accidental Romance

 An earnest paralegal and a displaced tourist team up as an unlikely couple in a daring test of the law that will either transform their lives or get them respectively disbarred and deported.

-In September 1979 Partizan Tirana played Glasgow Celtic in a famous football match.
-The match was famous not for the football, but for the off-field ramifications of the Celtic captain's beard!
-Fearful of the influence of 'western decadence', the maniacally repressive communist Albanian regime had banned everything from chewing gum to the wearing of flared trousers, long hair, and beards!
-For many in the country, Danny McGrain's beard would become a defiant gesture.
+The film begins in September 1979, in a bar in Tirana, Albania - fans are watching a live TV broadcast - Partizan Tirana are playing Glasgow Celtic.
+The match became famous not for the football, but for the off-field ramifications of the Celtic captain's beard!
+Albania was a pariah state - the repressive communist regime subjugated the population - dissenters feared the labour camp - paranoid over the influence of 'western decadence', the dictator had banned everything from rock music to chewing gum to the wearing of flared trousers... and beards!
+For the Albanian footballers, spectators, those fans watching on the TV and many in the country, Danny McGrain's beard would become a defiant gesture, and he himself became an instant hero.

 [This opening segment is factual - see this Guardian piece]

-Present day.
-Ailsa is Scottish - she’s a paralegal in her Glasgow law firm’s immigration department.
-Artur is Albanian - away from his real life back home as a librarian, he presently finds himself as a night-time cleaner in Ailsa's office block.
-When their lives collide, an unlikely friendship is forged.
-Moved by his predicament as a jeopardy-ridden tourist who cannot return home, Ailsa hatches an ingenious but wrong-side-of-legal plan to help Pavlo get a precious Visa.
+When Ailsa & Artur’s lives collide, an unlikely friendship is forged.
+Moved by his predicament as a jeopardy-ridden tourist who cannot return home, Ailsa hatches an ingenious but wrong-side-of-legal plan to help Artur get a precious Visa.
 Artur's role in this quid-pro-quo is simple... he merely has to get Ailsa pregnant!

 The illicit collaborators become embroiled in the process of artificial conception… Artur is stocked up with syringes and sterile cups, while Ailsa is up to her elbows in ovulation and pregnancy testing kits.
 Emotions see-saw as Ailsa juggles domestic expediency with professional ethics; while Artur struggles to evade detection as an illegal worker.
 Despite the cultural divide, the mismatched pair begin to sense there may be more to their alliance than mere procreation… but their budding romance is just one positive pregnancy test away from being over.